Youhoney/Rails-Tutorial-Anki-Deck/README.markdown

 ## Instructions for people who want to contribute:

+### What sections of the Tutorial still need to be flashcarded
+4/12 - I think I got up to section 1.3.something, maybe 1.3.2?
+So everything up until then should be more-or-less done.
+I haven't done anything after that, so the majority of the guide has still not been converted.

 If you make changes to the deck and want to submit them to this repository, you'll need to export the deck first.